keenthemes/ktui/src/components/datepicker/docs/configuration.md

 - This matches best-practice UX for date range pickers (see Airbnb, Google Flights, etc.).
 - `closeOnSelect` is now **true by default** for range mode, so you do not need to set it explicitly unless you want to override this behavior.

+## 6. Outside Click Close Behavior

+KTDatepicker will automatically close the calendar dropdown when the user clicks outside the datepicker root, dropdown, input, or calendar button.
+This behavior is enabled by default and applies to all modes (single, range, multi-date).

+- Clicking inside the dropdown, input, or calendar button will NOT close the dropdown.
+- Event listeners are cleaned up on close and destroy to prevent memory leaks.
+- No configuration is required; this is the default for all datepickers.

 ### Accessibility & Best Practices
 - The calendar will not open on focus if the input is disabled or readonly.
 - Always ensure the Apply button is accessible via keyboard in multi-date mode.